Sh0aib-Ja0allah/Sh0aib-Ja0allah/README.md

 - I'm a Writer, Full-Stack Developer.
-- I'm a C.S.E (Computer Systems Engineering) student at Arab American University Palestine.
+- A C.S.E (Computer Systems Engineering) student at Arab American University Palestine.
 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2023 Goals: Learn more about Front-end& Flutter mobile development.